gatsbyjs/gatsby/README.md

 ### Contributing to Gatsby v1

-We are currently only accepting bug fixes for Gatsby v1.
+We are currently only accepting fixes for bugs in Gatsby v1.
 No new features will be accepted.

 ## :memo: License